schirrel/bd-timetacker-calendarview/readme.md

 - Open `chrome://extensions/`
 - Load unpacked extension
 - Open Employeer portal page
-- Open devtools and select the panel `BairesDevTracker Calendar View`
+- Open devtools and select the panel `BDTracker Calendar View`
 - Click on the filter search
 - Wait calendar to be rendered